-CRIMINAL JUSTICE I (8702Y), Grades 11-12, E.C.
-Glass High School, Full Credit Year Course Prerequisite: None
+CRIMINAL JUSTICE I Course: 8702Y

+Grades 10-11.
+E. C. Glass.
+Full Credit Year Course.
+Prerequisite: None.

 This course presents an overview of the criminal justice system and introduces the major components in law enforcement, judiciary, and corrections.
 Students learn theory, principles, and techniques of developing/managing services for the safety and protection of people and property.
 Students will participate in lessons on and off campus and in activities that take place after-school hours.
 Students enrolled in this course are expected to join and participate in SkillsUSA.
-Sequential options: Criminal Justice II
+Industry Credentials: NOCTI Criminal Justice.

-CRIMINAL JUSTICE II (8703Y), Grades 11-12, E.C.
-Glass High, Full Credit Year Course Prerequisite: Criminal Justice I (8702Y)
+CRIMINAL JUSTICE II Course: 8703Y

+Grades 11-12.
+E. C. Glass.
+Full Credit Year Course.
+Prerequisite: Criminal Justice I (8702Y).

-This course covers the complex responsibilities of criminal investigation.
+This is a double-period course.
+The course covers the complex responsibilities of criminal investigation.
 Students will learn the principles and techniques of conducting specific investigations such as homicide, assault, and robbery.
 Students will also learn the principles of crime scene investigation including photography, sketching, and the securing of evidence.
-Students enrolled in this course are expected to join and participate in SkillsUSA
+Students enrolled in this course are expected to join and participate in SkillsUSA.
+Industry Credentials: NOCTI Criminal Justice.